 Prompts sent to each model

 Your tracked prompts are sent to each AI model's API — ChatGPT, Claude, Perplexity, and Gemini.
-Each prompt is run multiple times per model to account for response variation.
+Each prompt is run multiple times per model because LLMs give different answers to the same question — peer-reviewed studies show outputs vary even at "deterministic" settings, so a single response is not a reliable measurement.[2],[3],[4]

 Responses checked for mentions